 I'm a student, aspiring developer, programmer, and maker.

-My name is Benjamin Ashbaugh.
-I am known online as scitronboy.
-I'm a high-schooler from Colorado interested in web development, deep learning, engineering, and more.
+My name is Benjamin.
+I'm a student from Colorado interested in web development, deep learning, engineering, computational physics and more.
 I'm a self-taught programmer, 3d printing and maker-movement enthusiast, and science lover.
 I'm an active member of Hack Club.
-I live in Colorado with my family, including my sister, our cat Lulu and our dog Coco.

 All skills listed below (except for Inventor & SolidWorks) were self-taught, using books & online tutorials.

 I've used Flask for web development and PyGame for some simple games.
 I've experimented with a bit of deep learning with keras - for example I created a model to detect how many fingers I was holding up using pictures from my Raspberry Pi camera.
 I've also used python for other Raspberry pi projects.

 I know Autodesk Fusion 360 & Inventor; I am also SolidWorks certified in mechanical design at the level of Associate (CSWA).
 I also know Arduino basics and basic digital/analog electronics (for example I built a line-following robot and I'm familiar with H-bridge circuits, etc.).

 Check out my portfolio page to see some of my projects.